JamesRamm/plume/docs/user_guide/resources.rst

     (It is a matter of some debate as to whether this should in fact be considered the best practice for REST API's since multipart form data is not truly JSON or XML)

-- Feather offers no validation or method by which to link a file upload to a subsequent patch request other than what the client tells it.
+- Plume offers no validation or method by which to link a file upload to a subsequent patch request other than what the client tells it.
 E.g. imagine a client successfully uploads the file but the patch to update the resource with the new URL goes wrong.
 To overcome this, you could take a look at 'Resumable Uploads'.
-  We will be looking at whether Feather can provide any nice api to help with this in the future.
+  We will be looking at whether Plume can provide any nice api to help with this in the future.

 .. _tutorial: https://falcon.readthedocs.io/en/stable/user/tutorial.html#serving-images